softwaremill/ox/doc/repeat.md

 should continue to be repeated after a successful result returned by the previous operation (defaults to `_: T => true`).

 If an operation returns an error, the repeat loop will always be stopped.
-If an error handling within the operation is needed, you can use a `retry` inside it or use `scheduled` instead of `repeat`, which allows full customization.
+If an error handling within the operation is needed, you can use a `retry` inside it (see an example below) or use `scheduled` instead of `repeat`, which allows full customization.

 ### API shorthands